.com

 Arrive in Lausanne and check into hotel.
 Then visit Lausanne Cathedral and stamp your Pilgrim Credential.
 After that, take a tour of the old town, St Francis church and the Lake.

-The walk from Lausanne begins at Ouchy-Olympique Centre and continues along the foreshores of Lake Geneva.
-Sights on the way include impressive sculptures and the beach at Pully and boat port at Lutry.
+This 21.7 km walk is average in difficulty mostly walking beside Lake Geneva.
+It begins in Lausanne at Ouchy-Olympique Centre and continues along the foreshores of the Lake.
+Highlights include impressive sculptures, gardens, the beach at Pully and the boat port at Lutry.
 After 9 km the walk leaves the Lake and continues up into the vineyards to Espesses.
 There are magnificent views of the vineyards, Lake and Alps for the next 9 km walking through the UNESCO listed Lavaux vineyards and Saint-Sephorin village.
 Arriving back to the Lake at Vevey there are more lake views, sculptures and the Old Town.

-It is a pleasant, level walk to Martigny through fields, pastures, old towns and the Rhône river.
-The highlight is the Pissevache waterfall in its forest setting.
+This 16.7 km walk is average in difficulty with a steep section from 430 m to about 530 m near the beginning and then mostly level.
+It passes through small towns and trails with spectacular alpine views.
+The highlight is the Pissevache waterfall and then the 200 m deep Trient gorge.
+Martigny is steeped in history with Roman ruins and many reminders of its pilgrimage history.
 In Martigny visit the Barry Foundation to see the Saint-Bernard Dogs and the Via Francigena Museum.
 Nearby is an ancient Roman amphitheatre and the Roman Via Poenina.
 The Fondation Pierre Gianadda usually has an amazing sculpture garden and art exhibitions.

-The walk to Orsières follows the River Dranse and then into the Alps.
-To avoid traffic there is a steep ascent into the Alps from Martigny-Bourg.
+Martigny to Orsières is a 19.6 km difficult walk due to its length, terrain and 500 m altitude ascent.
+It marks the beginning of the ascent to Grand-St-Bernard Pass.
+It starts at Martigny-Bourg with a steep alpine walk.
 Then down to the River Dranse along a narrow trail to a bridge crossing.
-Then through alpine trails passing through Bovernier and Sembrancher.
-The walk to Orsières passes through alpine villages and along forest alpine trails with magnificent views of the Alps.
-At Orsières there is a picturesque old town and the historical St Nicolas Church with its remarkable Romanesque bell tower and a nearby bridge of historical significance for crossing the River Dranse.
+Continue along an alpine trail visiting the medieval towns Bovernier and Sembrancher.
+Then follows the Napolean trail through alpine villages and trails with magnificent views of the Alps.
+At Orsières enjoy the picturesque old town and the historical St Nicolas Church with its remarkable Romanesque bell tower and a nearby bridge of historical significance for crossing the River Dranse.

-Leave Orsières crossing the river Dranse and begin a steep ascent into the Swiss Alps.
-The 15 km walk continues along well marked alpine trails and unsealed roads running beside the River Dranse or through forests.
-The scenery is spectacular always surrounded by Alps and pastures dotted with Swiss cows and alpine chalets.
-Bourg-St-Pierre is an interesting old town and church and places of historical interest and reminders of Napoléan’s visit.
+The 14.3 km walk of average difficulty begins at Orsières by crossing the river Dranse.
+Then continue upward into the Swiss Alps with a steep ascent of about 650 m from 950 m to about 1600 m.
+It is mostly along well marked unsealed trails and roads running beside the River Dranse or through forests.
+The scenery is spectacular surrounded by Alps and pastures dotted with Swiss cows and alpine chalets.
+Visit the small historic town, Liddes with its Notre-Dame-de-Lorette Chapel.
+Then continue uphill to Bourg-St-Pierre.
+It is an interesting old town with places of historic interest including reminders of Napoléan’s visit.

-The walk begins at Bourg-Saint-Pierre and continues through alpine trails following the River Dranse.
+Although this 11.5 km walk is short it is very demanding ascending almost 900 m from 1600 m to 2473 m (8114 ft).
+It begins at Bourg-Saint-Pierre and continues through alpine trails following the River Dranse.
 Then the trail meanders around Lac des Toules heading above the tree line.
 After this the ascent becomes quite steep but the scenery is magnificent walking through streams and lichen clad rocks surround by distant Alps.
 The high alpine tracks lead to the Hospice at Grand-Saint-Bernard with its genuine pilgrim hospitality.
 Visit the Hospice Museum, the St Bernard chapel and in summer see the Grand-St-Bernard dogs.

 The tour ends after breakfast at Grand-Saint-Bernard Pass.
 To return to Geneva, take the bus to Orsières, and then the train to Geneva Airport.
 Or, join up for our Aosta Valley tour and continue along your way!